 The Scientific Committee.
 An important feature of the Convention is the emphasis it places on scientific advice and the Scientific Committee is the oldest, largest and most developed of the IWC Sub-Groups.
 It comprises around 200 leading cetacean scientists from many countries (both national delegates and invited experts), the majority of whom attend the Scientific Committee's main, annual meeting.
-In addition, each year a number of intersessional workshops and working groups deal with specific issues.
+In addition, each year a number of intersessional workshops and working groups are established, dealing with specific issues.
 Click here to read more about the Scientific Committee.

-The Conservation Committee was established through Commission Resolution 2003-1.
-Its work includes initiatives to reduce the frequency of ship strikes, measures to allow the strategic development of the whalewatching industry, the development of Conservation Management Plans.
-It also receives Sanctuary proposals and national reports on cetacean conservation.
+The Conservation Committee works closely with the Scientific Committee on environmental and conservation issues.
+Its work includes initiatives to reduce the frequency of ship strikes and advise on the strategic development of the whalewatching industry, as well as developing Conservation Management Plans.
+It also receives proposals for new whale sanctuaries, and national reports on cetacean conservation.
 Click here to read more about the Conservation Committee.

-The Finance and Administration Committee advises the Commission on expenditure, budgets, scale of contributions, financial regulations and staff questions.
-In 2011 and 2012 the Committee has been reviewing the Commission’s overall governance arrangements and has introduced new measures to increase transparency, ensure cost savings and establish other efficiencies in the way the Commission works.
+The Finance and Administration Committee advises the Commission on expenditure, budgets, scale of contributions, financial regulations and staffing.
+This Committee has recently reviewed the Commission’s governance arrangements and introduced new measures to increase transparency, ensure cost savings and establish other efficiencies in the way the Commission works.
 Click here to read more about the Finance and Administration Committee.

-The Infractions Sub-Committee considers matters and documents relating to the International Observer Scheme and Infractions in so far as they involve monitoring and compliance with the Schedule to the 1946 Convention and penalties for infractions.
+The Infractions Sub-committee considers matters and documents relating to the monitoring of compliance of member governments with the Schedule to the 1946 Convention, and penalties for infractions.
 Click here to read more about the Infractions Sub-Committee.